 The month of March / Lenting

 At the equinox, the sun rises directly in the east and sets directly in the west.
-In the northern hemisphere, before Ostara, the sun rises and sets more and more to the south, and afterwards, it rises and sets more and more to the north.
+In the northern hemisphere, before Ostara, the sun rises and sets more and more to the south, and afterward, it rises and sets more and more to the north.

 Spring equinox is the beginning of spring in the northern hemisphere.
-The holiday is a celebration the rejuvenation of the Earth, fertility and growth; traditional decorations include budding boughs, flowers, decorated eggs and the Rabbit motif.
-Mating season starts early in the spring especially for rabbits and birds.
+The holiday is a celebration the rejuvenation of the earth, fertility, and growth; traditional decorations include budding boughs, flowers, decorated eggs, and the rabbit motif.
+Mating season starts early in the spring, especially for rabbits and birds.
 Male hares could be seen jumping around wildly and acting crazy.
-This is where the phrase “Crazy as a March hare” comes from.
+This is where the phrase “crazy as a March hare” comes from.

-Heathen folk customs associated especially with Ostara's feast include the painting and hunting of Easter eggs, which, according to German tradition, were brought or laid by the 'Easter Hare'.
-The Hare was the holy beast of Ostara, slain and eaten only at her blessing.
+Heathen folk customs associated especially with Ostara's feast include the painting and hunting of Easter eggs, which, according to German tradition, were brought or laid by the "Easter Hare."
+The hare was the holy beast of Ostara, slain and eaten only at her blessing.
 In Germany, bakeries sell hare-shaped cakes at this time of year.
 Fires were also kindled on the hilltops at dawn, especially in Germany.
-Another common folk-custom which still survives in rural areas is the performance of plays at which Summer battles with Winter and drives him out, or at which an effigy embodying Winter is beaten, burned, or drowned.
+Another common folk custom that still survives in rural areas is the performance of plays where Summer battles with Winter and drives him out, or where an effigy embodying Winter is beaten, burned, or drowned.

-Today, Ostara is seen as the feast to awakening the Earth, the gods and goddesses, and the human soul.
+Today, Ostara is seen as the feast to awakening the earth, the gods and goddesses, and the human soul.
 Life becomes brighter and more joyful after the Ostara feast has been rightly held.

-March 28 - Ragnar Lodbrok Day: Ragnar was one of the legends most famous Vikings.
-On this day in Runic Year 1145 he raided Paris.
+March 28 - Ragnar Lodbrok Day: Ragnar was one of the legend's most famous Vikings.
+On this day in Runic Year 1145, he raided Paris.
 It just happened to be Easter Sunday.
-Today toast Ragnar and read from his Saga.
+Today, toast Ragnar and read from his Saga.